arielireni/Java-Testing-System/README.md

 ## Purpose
 - Calculation of student grades according to java files submitted by them
-- Export the grade breakdown for students in Excel files
+- Export the grade calculation for students in Excel files
 - Analyzing students results

 ## Technologies & Programming Languages